Friday 5 February 2016

 After drilling through to the underlying data we can see that the query used to calculate the “Room” set (once it had been overlaid) is “Single ‘NOT’ Room”.

-Hopefully this post has done a good job of explaining what we mean by performing a Boolean search using Boolean operators and shown you some good examples of how you could apply Boolean operators to filter data not only in search engines such as Google, Bing, etc. but other applications also.
+Hopefully this post has done a good job of explaining what we mean by performing a Boolean search using Boolean search operators and shown you some good examples of how you could apply Boolean operators to filter data not only in search engines such as Google, Bing, etc. but other applications also.